Loading…

 | SEC leaders | Standard | 2 (Ace, Blackbeard) |

-| Meta impact | Established | Shift expected |
+| Meta impact | Established | Moderate shift confirmed |

 New mechanics are a stronger powercreep signal than stat increases because they create plays that previous cards literally cannot make.